-Let's assume that when it comes to WordPress websites everything is equal.
-You have a great looking website that loads in 2 seconds, and looks great on mobile.
-How do you stand out from the rest of the billions of websites online?
+Let's assume that when it comes to WordPress websites, everything is equal.
+You have a great-looking website that loads in 2 seconds and looks great on mobile.
+So how do you stand out from the rest of the billions of websites online?

-I was doing some research for a project I'm working on and was going through some of my bookmarks.
-(Boy, do I have bookmarks!)
-If you are like me one link leads to another and another and… I can get lost reading for hours.
+While researching a project I'm working on, I went through some of my bookmarks.
+(Boy, do I have bookmarks.)
+If you are like me, one link leads to another and another and… I can get lost reading for hours.

 So I clicked on the title of this one bookmark titled Why ‘Social Conversion' Is A Term You Should Know.
 The first thing I noticed was the article is from 2008.
 But it is just as, if not more, relevant now.

 The following quote within that article is what inspired this post:

 When I read the article, I realized that it reflected a conversation I have with clients regularly.
 But, unfortunately, that very rapport is missing on many websites.
 The very same websites that coincidentally do not experience the success the site owner desires.

 Ask business onliners if they know for sure what their potential customers genuinely care about.
 They'll answer that they do — because they think they know.
 But is that reflected on their websites?

 Many websites are from the perspective of what the site owner wants potential customers to know.
 Which ironically may not be what those potential customers are looking for or need to know.
 Or care about.